List of Coronation Street characters introduced in 1987: Don Brennan

-However, Don's delight over supposedly getting one over Mike was short-lived; little did Don know that, in setting fire to Mike's factory, he had unknowingly destroyed evidence that would have implicated Mike for counterfeiting his products and thus get him jailed.
+However, Don's delight over supposedly getting one over Mike was short-lived; little did Don know that, in setting fire to Mike's factory, he had unknowingly destroyed evidence that would have implicated Mike for counterfeiting his products and thus got him jailed.
 Mike is soon acquitted and later receives the insurance money that all but saves his business from going into liquidation.
-Don then decided to target Mike's wife Alma Sedgewick (Amanda Barrie), and began unsettling her with his presence at multiple encounters.
-When Alma called a taxi to take her home one night, Don picked her up even though he was suspended from driving.
-Don attempted to make Alma believe that Mike is entirely to blame for everything that had happened to him, but she was frightened of him and tries to flee.
-The situation escalated as Don attempted to kill himself and Alma by driving the vehicle into a canal; both survived and were hospitalised, with Don being held in police custody after Alma told her story.
-Gail and Martin are called to the hospital just as Mike learned about the incident.
-When all three learned that Don kidnapped Alma and tried to kill her, Mike tried to attack Don until restrained by Martin and a police guard; Martin then believed that Don was having mental issues whilst Gail disowned him.
-Don was arrested for trying to kill Alma and charged with the kidnapping and attempted murder, along with arson at Mike's factory.
-He attempted to frame his lodger Ashley Peacock (Steven Arnold) for the fire, which led to Ashley getting arrested on suspicion of arson.
-However, when Ashley's guardian, Fred Elliott (John Savident), learned about this, he visited Mike to request help; Mike helped prove Ashley's innocence and the police were forced to release him.
-Ashley confronted Don, but became unnerved when Don started exhibiting mental issues; Don was later sent to a mental ward due to his unstable behaviour.
+When Don learned about this from Mike himself, he became enraged and decided to target Mike's wife Alma Sedgewick (Amanda Barrie) instead.
+Don started unsettling Alma with his presence during multiple encounters between them, but then one night Alma called a taxi to take her home one night and Don secretly picked her up even though he was already suspended from driving.
+Don attempted to make Alma believe that Mike is entirely to blame for everything that had happened to him, but she grew frightened of his behaviour and tries to flee.
+The situation culminated with Don attempting to kill himself and Alma by driving the vehicle into a canal; both survived and were hospitalised, with Don being held in police custody after Alma told her story.
+Gail and Martin are called to the hospital just as Mike arrived as well.
+When all three learned that Don kidnapped Alma and tried to kill her, Mike tried to attack Don until he restrained by Martin and a police guard; Martin then believed that Don was having mental issues whilst Gail disowned Don for his actions.
+Don was then arrested and held in police custody after being charged for Alma's kidnapping as well as attempted murder.
+When he looked set to face charges for arson as well, as the police were still investigating him for setting fire to Mike's factory, Don tried to frame his lodger Ashley Peacock (Steven Arnold) as the culprit and this led to Ashley being wrongfully arrested on suspicion of arson.
+This prompted Ashley's paternal guardian Fred Elliott (John Savident) to seek help from Mike in proving Ashley's innocence to the police, who were eventually forced to release Ashley from custody after Mike helped prove his innocence.
+Ashley then confronted Don for his betrayal when visiting him in prison, but became unnerved when Don started exhibiting mental issues; Don was later sent to a mental ward due to his increasingly unstable behaviour.